Merkoba/Hue/configuration.md

 >When the public rooms list is requested, it will get cached so subsequent requests won't trigger a whole analysis again, to save processing power.
 This controls how long that cache will be valid until it's time to generate it again with the next request.

 "roomlist_max_inactivity"
 >Rooms have a "modified" property updated after most operations inside the room.
-The public roomlist considers rooms that are a) Public b) Claimed and c) Current date - modified date is lower than this configuration.

 "youtube_enabled"
 >Whether Youtube features are enabled.